mozilla/firefox-translations-models/README.md

 [dev](models/dev) - test models under development (can be of low quality or speed).

-When a dev model is tested by humans in the extension and has satisfactory quality, it is moved to prod.
+When a dev model has satisfactory quality, it is moved to prod.

 # Automatic quality evaluation